-The uptake of appropriations for direct payments compared to the level of the indicator on 31 May 2016 was lower by EUR 7 609.9 million.
+The uptake of appropriations for direct payments compared to the level of the indicator on 31 August 2016 was lower by EUR 4 793.5 million.

 3.2.1.
-Decoupled direct payments (-EUR 7 168.9 million in comparison with voted appropriations)
+Decoupled direct payments (-EUR 5 195.5 million in comparison with voted appropriations)

 As regards voted appropriations, the above implementation level is not fully indicative, due to the expenditure for the basic payment scheme, which is funded both by the budget's voted appropriations and by the revenue assigned to this scheme in the 2016 budget (NB: For details please see point 2 above).
-This implementation level is the result of applying the indicator for the period to 31 May 2016 to the budget's voted appropriations, which do not include the revenue assigned to this article.
+This implementation level is the result of applying the indicator for the period to 31 August 2016 to the budget's voted appropriations, which do not include the revenue assigned to this article.

-A footnote in the provisional execution table in annex 2 shows which would be the situation had the indicator been applied to the total appropriations which are expected to be available in order to fund decoupled direct payments.
-Had the indicator been applied to the total funding of EUR 36 649.2 million expected to be available for decoupled direct payments, then the under-execution of - EUR 9 525.3 million would appear.
+A footnote in the provisional execution table in annex 1 shows which would be the situation had the indicator been applied to the total appropriations which are expected to be available in order to fund decoupled direct payments.
+Had the indicator been applied to the total funding of EUR 36 649.2 million expected to be available for decoupled direct payments, then the under-execution of - EUR 7 573.1 million would appear.

-This substantial divergence in the level of implementation of the budget for decoupled direct payments is primarily due to temporary delays of administrative nature encountered by several Member States in the first year implementation of the reformed direct payment schemes.
-Since 29 February 2016 the Member States have already significantly recovered their execution pattern in decoupled direct aids and currently 73% of available appropriations including the assigned revenue have been paid.
+This substantial divergence in the level of implementation of the budget for decoupled direct payments is primarily due to temporary delays of administrative nature encountered by some Member States in the first year implementation of the reformed direct payment schemes.
+Since 31 May 2016 Member States have further progressed in their execution pattern in decoupled direct aids and currently 79% of available appropriations including the assigned revenue have been paid.

-The Commission, on a monthly basis, is closely monitoring the Member States' execution levels and forecasts of upcoming expenditure and, at this point in time, considers this divergence to be temporary and expects that decoupled direct payments will be implemented as foreseen in the 2016 budget.
+The Commission continues to monitor the Member States' execution levels and forecasts of upcoming expenditure.
+At this point in time and taking into account that exceptionally no reductions for payments made after 30 June but before 16 October 2016 will be applied, the Commission considers this divergence to be temporary and expects that decoupled direct payments will be implemented as foreseen in the 2016 budget.

 3.2.2.
-Other direct payments (- EUR 440.9 million in comparison with voted appropriations)
+Other direct payments (+ EUR 402.1 million in comparison with voted appropriations)